bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+The useRouteMatch hook is useful any time you are using a <Route> just so you can get access to its match data

 1. How would you explain form validation to someone who has never programmed before?

+is an initial check and an important feature of good user experience; by catching invalid data on the client-side, the user can fix it straight away.
+If it gets to the server and is then rejected, a noticeable delay is caused by a round trip to the server and then back to the client-side to tell the user to fix their data.

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing is a technique used to test whether the flow of an application right from start to finish is behaving as expected.
+The purpose of performing end-to-end testing is to identify system dependencies and to ensure that the data integrity is maintained between various system components and systems.

 ## Instructions